coveo/source.coveo.com/_posts/2018-12-05-coveo-for-sitecore-5-product-manager-blog.md

 In the earlier versions of Coveo for Sitecore 4, the Coveo JavaScript UI was not used at its full potential inside of Sitecore.
 Creating search pages was easy, but extending and customizing them often required code that would complexify future upgrades.

 Version 4.1 introduced the Coveo for Sitecore Hive Framework, which allowed content authors and developers to build search interfaces and search driven listings from the ground up, offering maximum flexibility while reducing the upgrade complexity.
-The Hive framework became a fan favorite amongst the Coveo community and will now be the only framework in Coveo for Sitecore 5.
-Allowing us, the product team, to fully focus on its deployment and simplify the documentation.
+The Hive framework became a fan favorite amongst the Coveo community and will now be the only framework in Coveo for Sitecore 5, allowing us, the product team, to fully focus on its deployment and simplify the documentation.

 The Hive framework is now available in a SXA format, which means that you can drag and drop Coveo Hive search component in any SXA projects.